How to Clean a Keurig Coffee Maker the Right Way

 Keurigs (and all drip coffee machines, for that matter) can harbor harmful bacteria and mineral buildup in their inner workings.
 This can affect the machine's performance, yes, but failing to clean—also known as "descale"—your coffee maker is unsafe.
 So if your Keurig hasn’t been performing its best, your coffee tastes off, or you can't remember the last time you cleaned it, it’s definitely time to learn how to descale a Keurig.

-If your beloved coffee maker hasn’t been performing its best, it’s definitely time to learn how to clean a Keurig.
 But where to begin with so many moving parts?
-We asked the experts at Keurig how to clean the machine–also known as "descaling"–in a flash.
+We asked the experts at Keurig how to clean the machine in a flash.
 Below, find out how to get it sparkling clean and working better with the one household item you always have on hand: White vinegar.

 Place a mug on the drip tray, turn on the Keurig, and lift the handle to make sure there isn’t a pod inside.
 Select the largest cup setting to start cleaning the machine.
 Empty the hot contents in the mug and repeat this process until “Add Water” lights up.

-Let the coffee maker stand for at least four hours after the water has run out, then remove the reservoir and rinse it with water to remove any remaining vinegar.
+Let the coffee maker stand for at least four hours after the "Add Water" indicator appears (with the power on), then remove the reservoir and rinse it with water to remove any remaining vinegar.

 Fill the reservoir with fresh water to the max fill line, place the section back in the machine, and run the largest cup setting until the reservoir empties.
 And that's all there is to it!
 Descale your Keurig every three to six months to keep the coffee maker running efficiently.